 The Vasquez’s lawsuit was filed in the US District Court for the Southern District of Texas, Brownsville Division.
 It was logged as case number 1:15-cv-00108 and, while early court records suggest that Tristar was less than forthcoming with information, the company ultimately settled the case for an undisclosed amount.

 Tristar Settles Florida Couple’s Case

 On June 24, 2015, a couple from Sunny Isles, Florida filed the second lawsuit against Tristar Products, claiming the company’s Power Pressure Cooker XL exploded due to a product defect.
-While few details on this alleged defect have become public, records from the US District Court for the Southern District of Florida indicate that Tristar Products, along with Bed, Bath & Beyond, settled the Florida couple’s pressure cooker lawsuit for an undisclosed amount.
+While few details on this alleged defect have become public, records from the US District Court for the Southern District of Florida indicate that Tristar Products, along with Bed, Bath & Beyond, settled the Florida couple’s claim for an undisclosed amount.